jina-ai/docs/chapters/tutorials/index.rst

         def bar(self, **kwargs):
             print(f'bar is doing cool stuff: {kwargs}')

-We will have more complex Executors later, for now, the only important part for you to understand is that you can create any Executor you want inheriting from the `Executor` class.
-In this case, our two executors are only printing a line.
+We will have more complex `Executors` later, for now our two `Executors` are only printing a line.

-It's been a lot of information so far, so let's run this to see what happens.
+It's been a lot of information so far, so let's run our app to see what happens.

 .. image:: res/executors_print.png
    :width: 600

 If you run the code you should see something similar to this.
-Somewhere in the output, you should see the messages we defined in our Executors, along with its information.
+Somewhere in the output, you should see the messages we defined in our Executors, along with their information.

-So we have our Flow ready with two Executors.
-So far it's a simple one but it is still useful to have visualize our Flow to make sure it's what we want.
+So we have our `Flow` ready with two `Executors`.
+So far it's a simple `Flow` but it is still useful to visualize it to make sure it's what we want.

 Visualize a Flow
 ++++++++++++++++++++++++++++++